 After we drove down the long, gravel driveway to our destination, we hopped out of the truck, and walked around through the pine trees with the needles crunching under our feet.
 Mercy commented about how much she loved the land and that she saw angels all over it.
 After showing her around, we got our things, and headed down the path towards the creek.
 “We have archer angels ahead of us,” she said.

 As we walked down the lonely path weaving through the woods, my present consciousness began to mix with my past.
-Instead of the day light peeking through the trees, I could see myself as a twelve year ole stumbling through dark, being pushed along by angry voices in the night who had terrorized me.
+Instead of the day light peeking through the trees, I could see myself as a twelve year ole stumbling through darkness, being pushed along by angry voices in the night who had terrorized me.
 The murky, muddy, icy Ohio river was in front of me.
 I saw myself forced down into it with a child held tightly in my arms, and then it all faded away as we approached the creek.
 I was back with Mercy in the forest.

-The creek at that point was merely a trickle down the rock, and as I questioned God, He said to go down lower, but to bury the letters first.
+The creek at that point was merely a trickle down the rock, and as I questioned God, He said to go down lower, but instructed me to bury the letters first.
 This, I needed to do alone.
 Mercy agreed.
 So, I headed down a different path to a large oak tree, where I read, cried, and buried each letter to my children who had been lost, releasing each of them to Jesus, the best I knew how to do.
 I saw more water ahead of me on that path, so went back to get Mercy.

 We climbed down an embankment together to the lower area where a small waterfall fell over rocks into a small, swirling pool.
 Mercy took a higher stance upon the rocks above the pool.
-Solemnly, I broke off the petals of three roses, and then stepped into a circle of light by the edge of the creek at the small pool of water.
+Solemnly, I broke off the petals of roses, and then stepped into a circle of light by the edge of the creek at the small pool of water.